Renormalization of scalar field theories in rational spacetime dimensions

-which is in agreement with \cite{10}.
-One feature which is common in the renormalization group functions which may be a coincidence in $L_N^{\phi^5}$ and $L_N^{\phi^8}$ given their potential connection through a fixed point is the presence of $\Gamma \left( \frac{2}{3} \right)$.
+These are consistent with \cite{12}.
+One feature which is common in the renormalization group functions, which may be a coincidence in $L_N^{\phi^5}$ and $L_N^{\phi^8}$ given their potential connection through a fixed point, is the presence of $\Gamma \left( \frac{2}{3} \right)$.
 Although it occurs in the numerator in the $L_N^{\phi^5}$ renormalization group functions and the denominator of those in $L_N^{\phi^8}$ those in the latter can be replaced via the relation

 So the renormalization group functions involve $\Gamma \left( \frac{1}{3} \right)$ and $\Gamma \left( \frac{2}{3} \right)$.
 To explore this further we have renormalized the $O(N)$ $\phi^{12}$ theory at leading order which is the next candidate for a connection with an odd potential theory.
 This required computing $462$ graphs for the coupling constant renormalization which is an order of magnitude more than $\phi^8$ theory and effectively excludes determining the next term in the $\beta$-function.
 However, we find